Styles of house music: B

-Also known as Vogue, is a style of house music emerging in the late 1980s associated with the gay, transgender and drag community.
-Known for being played at balls, the music features hard-hitting rhythms in favor over melodies, with MCs (commentators) sometimes providing rapping or other vocal tacks.
-This is not to be confused with Garage House, Diva House or Euro House being played at the time, which emphasize more on soulful melodies and anthemic builds.
+Also known as Vogue, is a style of house music emerging in the late 1980s from the gay, transgender and drag ballroom culture.
+Known for being played at drag balls, the music favors hard-hitting rhythms over melodies, with MCs (commentators) sometimes providing rapping or other vocal tracks.
+This is not to be confused with the Garage House, Diva House or Euro House being played at the time, which place more emphasis on soulful melodies and anthemic builds.
 The music itself is often a component to modelling dancing, such as vogue, or to drag competitions.
 Some notable examples include "The Ha Dance" by Masters at Work or "Cunty" by Kevin Aviance.